AIGF challenges Tamil Nadu’s Online Rummy ban

 • The provisions create inequality by banning online casino poker while allowing physical poker.
 Article 14 of the Constitution demands equality.

-The matter will be heard again on the 21st of April 2021.
+The court is going to bring up the matter again on the 21st of April 2021.